ravendb/ravendb-python-embedded/README.md

 ```

 The returned `DocumentStore` receives the client certificate and custom CA automatically.
+The client PEM must contain both its certificate and matching unencrypted private key.
+If the
+certificate declares Extended Key Usage, it must include TLS Client Authentication.

+The server PFX is deliberately not reused as a client certificate: a server-only certificate may
+not have Client Authentication EKU, and its PFX may not contain a suitable client identity.
+Supply
+the client PEM explicitly. `ca_certificate_path` is optional for certificates trusted by the
+operating system; provide a CA bundle for private or self-signed server certificates.
+These files
+are validated before the RavenDB process starts.

 When another process supplies the server certificate, use `secured_with_certificate_exec()`: